qcif-training/intro_nlp_lmm_v1.0/episodes/07-domain-specific-llms.md

 To enhance the response quality of an LLM for solving specific problems we need to use strategies by which we can tune the LLM.
 Generally, there are four ways to enhance the performance of LLMs:

 #### 1. Prompt Optimization:
 To elicit specific and accurate responses from LLMs by designing prompts strategically.

-Zero-shot Prompting: This is the simplest form of prompting where the LLM is given a task or question without any context or examples.
+**Zero-shot Prompting**: This is the simplest form of prompting where the LLM is given a task or question without any context or examples.
 It relies on the LLM’s pre-existing knowledge to generate a response.

 Example: “What is the capital of France?”
 The LLM would respond with “Paris” based on its internal knowledge.

-Few-shot Prompting: In this technique, the LLM is provided with a few examples to demonstrate the expected response format or content.
+**Few-shot Prompting**: In this technique, the LLM is provided with a few examples to demonstrate the expected response format or content.

 Example: To determine sentiment, you might provide examples like “I love sunny days. (+1)” and “I hate traffic. (-1)” before asking the LLM to analyze a new sentence.

 #### 2. Retrieval Augmented Generation (RAG):
 To supplement the LLM’s generative capabilities with information retrieved from external databases or documents.

-Retrieval: The LLM queries a database to find relevant information that can inform its response.
+**Retrieval**: The LLM queries a database to find relevant information that can inform its response.

 Example: If asked about recent scientific discoveries, the LLM might retrieve articles or papers on the topic.

-Generation: After retrieving the information, the LLM integrates it into a coherent response.
+**Generation**: After retrieving the information, the LLM integrates it into a coherent response.

 Example: Using the retrieved scientific articles, the LLM could generate a summary of the latest findings in a particular field.

 #### 3. Fine-Tuning:
 To adapt a general-purpose LLM to excel at a specific task or within a particular domain.

-Language Modeling Task Fine-Tuning: This involves training the LLM on a large corpus of text to improve its ability to predict the next word or phrase in a sentence.
+**Language Modeling Task Fine-Tuning**: This involves training the LLM on a large corpus of text to improve its ability to predict the next word or phrase in a sentence.

 Example: An LLM fine-tuned on legal documents would become better at generating text that resembles legal writing.

-Supervised Q&A Fine-Tuning: Here, the LLM is trained on a dataset of question-answer pairs to enhance its performance on Q&A tasks.
+**Supervised Q&A Fine-Tuning**: Here, the LLM is trained on a dataset of question-answer pairs to enhance its performance on Q&A tasks.

 Example: An LLM fine-tuned with medical Q&A pairs would provide more accurate responses to health-related inquiries.

 #### 4. Training from Scratch: